 Aside from that, this knife has a 1/4” strap hole where the paracord lanyard is placed.
 This also comes with a 2 mm thick Kydex sheath with grommet holes.
 The package also includes two rubber leg straps.

-Overall, this is a trusty dive knife that doesn’t chip or lose its edge easily.
+Overall, this is one of the best scuba diving knives, as it doesn’t chip or lose its edge easily.
 It’s also built with balance for ease of use.

 Underwater Kinetics Titanium Dive Knife

-Moreover, this double-edge knife has a straight and serrated design on each side.
+Moreover, this double-edge line cutter has a straight and serrated design on each side.
 This way, you can enjoy both styles whenever you need to cut ropes, fishing lines, and other objects underwater.
-It has a 5-inch blade that holds its edge for long.
+It has a 5-inch blade length that holds its edge for long.

 We also like that it has a large choil as well as a contoured handle that makes it very easy to use underwater.